learningreac/teams_clone/README.md

-# MS teams clone App
+# MS teams UI clone

+I have cloned the interface of Microsoft Teams using React.

+## Qucik Start

+- Install dependencies: `npm install` or `yarn`

+- Start the server: `npm run start` or `yarn start`

+- Views are on: `localhost:3000`

 ## Steps